cornejobarraza/expo-libvlc-player/README.md

 #### Local network privacy

-On iOS, the `MobileVLCKit` player seems to interact with the local network when playing media from external sources.
+On iOS, the `VLCKit` player seems to interact with the local network when playing media from external sources.

 Starting in iOS 14, a clear message must be provided to the `NSLocalNetworkUsageDescription` key in the Info.plist file.